Sleep Apnea & Snoring

 Am I a candidate for Sleep Apnea Treatment?

-If you display symptoms of sleep apnea, you may be a good candidate for treatment.
+If you display the symptoms mentioned above, you may be a good candidate for sleep apnea treatment in Pittsford, NY.
 Sleep apnea is a potentially serious sleep disorder that requires a thorough evaluation and proper treatment to avoid lasting health complications.

 The sleep apnea treatment we offer at DeStefano Dentistry, the MicrO2 Appliance, is appropriate for people who have tried CPAP therapy and cannot tolerate the side effects of forced air or the nasal mask.
 Appliance therapy is also an optimal front-line treatment for obstructive sleep apnea as an alternative to a CPAP machine.